amimaro/generator-angular-api/README.md

 ### Back-end

-The back-end api was generated based on [generator-api](https://github.com/ndelvalle/generator-api) project which uses NodeJS, Express and Mongoose.
+The API was built using Express and has support for MongoDB and Authentication ([passportjs](https://github.com/jaredhanson/passport)).

 To run locally, requires MongoDB installed and running ([Install MongoDB](https://docs.mongodb.com/manual/installation/)).